BernardFW/bernard.js/README.md

 ## Usage

-Two authentication mecanisms are provided out of the box, namely:
+Three authentication mecanisms are provided out of the box, namely:

 - `urlTokenAuth` looks at a `_b` parameter in the query string
+- `hashTokenAuth` uses the hash to find the token and removes it once consumed, which makes it more secure than `urlTokenAuth()`.
 - `messengerExtensionsAuth` uses messenger extensions

 You can provide as many authentication methods as you want.